imjohnpop/SkyCast/README.md

 # SkyCast
 SkyCast Weather Forecast created with React

-For now you can try it at this link
+For now you can try it at this
 LINK: https://imjohnpop.github.io/

 Install